-That was the cherry on the cake of Lizzie’s day!
-For a split second she wrestles with either socking Doenitz in the beezer or running to the bathroom to cry!
+That was just the cherry on the cake of Lizzie’s day!
+For a split second she wrestled with either socking Doenitz in the beezer or running to the bathroom to cry!
 She knew which solution her Dad would suggest, but she still had a year on this rotation and she had to keep her eyes on the prize.
-Instead she resolved to just let it roll like water on a ducks back.
+Instead she resolved to just let it slide like water off a ducks back.
 She was going to have a good day, she'd promised herself that earlier this morning.
 If neighbor Bill, couldn’t send her to ‘tears-ville’ than neither would this jackass!
 Lizzie just stared him down until he flinched, caught off guard by her sudden moxie.
 Dr. Doenitz cleared his throat then pushed through the small group heading to the next victim/patient.
-Lizzie smiled as he walked by her, shamefully proud of herself, and enjoyed her little victory in the battle of wills, then followed after him.
+Lizzie smiled as he walked by her, shamefully proud of herself, and enjoyed her little victory in their battle of wills, then followed after him.
 She glanced at the clock over the nurse's station, it read 12:30pm, and rounds were nearly over.
 She would relax; maybe grab a sandwich with Yvonne and Denise from the ‘preemie’ unit.
-That’s where she wanted to end up after her third year.
+That was where she wanted to end up after her third year.

 She had spent some time there as an RN and was hooked the first time she held one of the little ‘joeys’.
 That was the term everyone on the ward used for the tiny prematurely born infants, because they just reminded you of kangaroo babies.
 Not that the preemie’s looked like kangaroos, but because they seemed to exhibit the same strength, spirit, and determination to survive, so small in a world so big.
 The row of incubators sort of protected the preemies from the big bad world much like mother kangaroo did with her pouch.
 Lizzie marveled at the way the mothers watched over their babies, cooing and humming to them, reading to them, talking to them as if they could understand each and every word.